f35f22fan/Cornus/README.md

 * make -j4

 The file browser executable is "cornus", "cornus_io" is the IO server that is started automatically when needed.
-To have a desktop icon - update the file at export/cornus_mas.desktop (specifically its "Icon" and "Exec" fields) according to where you have the "cornus" executable and copy this file to your desktop folder.
+To have a desktop launcher for this app - update the file at export/cornus_mas.desktop (specifically its "Icon" and "Exec" fields) according to where you have the "cornus" executable and copy this file to your desktop folder.

 ##### Big TODO items:
 * Implement MTP to deal with Android devices
 * Improve the IO server GUI pane.

 ##### Application Shortcuts:
-* Ctrl+T => Open new tab
+* Ctrl+T => Open a new tab
-* Alt+Up => Move one directory up
+* Alt+Up => Go one directory up
-* Ctrl+H => Toggle show hidden files
+* Ctrl+H => Toggle showing of hidden files
 * Ctrl+Q => Quit app
 * Shift+Delete => Delete selected files
 * F2 => Rename selected file